 Cohabitees are the fastest growing family type in the UK and at present these cohabiting couples have little or no legal protection if they separate.
 Resolution are calling for a legal framework of rights and responsibilities for when unmarried couples who live together split up or one of them dies.
 This framework would enable the courts to make the same types of orders as they currently do in divorce proceedings, albeit on a different, more limited basis.

 Until these reforms are incorporated, bearing in mind that the ‘no fault divorce’ concept was originally proposed over 10 years ago, you will need a solicitor who is skilled at managing your divorce proceedings in a professional and civilised way.
 Here at Poole Alcock we will work to encourage parties to put their differences aside and reach fair agreements.
 By adopting this mind-set we hope to avoid protracted, stressful and often expensive court proceedings, whenever possible.
 Whilst also ensuring we do everything we can to achieve a satisfactory outcome for you.

 If you are not married but you are considering living with your partner or you already live together, you may want to consider drawing up a Cohabitation Agreement.
 This agreement will set out the intentions of the parties at the outset.
-This could be in relation to ownership of belongings, financial arrangements or provision for any children of the partnership.
-In order for any agreement to be legally binding in the event of a split, there are certain criteria which must be complied with.
-Here at Poole Alcock we can help you avoid complex and often costly legal disputes by advising you fully and drawing up a binding agreement.
-This will give cohabiting couples peace of mind until the much needed reforms are considered by Parliament.
+This could be in relation to the ownership of belongings, financial arrangements or provision for any children of the partnership.
+In order for any agreement to be legally binding in the event of a split, there are certain criteria that must be complied with.
+Here at Poole Alcock, we can help you avoid complex and often costly legal disputes by advising you fully and drawing up a binding agreement.
+This will give cohabiting couples peace of mind until the much-needed reforms are considered by Parliament.